awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 To grant privileges to the user on the RDS target instance, take the following steps:

 1. Use SQL Plus or Oracle SQL Developer to connect to the Amazon RDS target Oracle DB instance into which the data will be imported\.
 Connect as the Amazon RDS master user\.
-For information about connecting to the DB instance, see [Connecting to an Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+For information about connecting to the DB instance, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.

 1. Create the required tablespaces before you import the data\.
 For more information, see [Creating and sizing tablespaces](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.CreatingTablespacesAndDatafiles)\.